Dangerous plants and insects for dogs

 2. Mosquitoes:

-- Symptoms of heartworm: Coughing, fatigue, weight loss, and in severe cases, heart failure.
+- Symptoms of heartworm: Cough, fatigue, weight loss, and in severe cases, heart failure.

-3. Bites and stings of bees, wasps and hornets:
+3. Bites and stings from bees, wasps and hornets:

 - Danger: Bee and wasp stings can cause allergic reactions.

-- Symptoms: Swelling, pain, breathing problems and in severe cases anaphylactic shock.
+- Symptoms: Swelling, pain, breathing difficulties and in severe cases anaphylactic shock.

 4. Fleas:

-- Danger: Flea bites can cause skin irritations and allergies, and fleas can also transmit tapeworms.
+- Danger: Flea bites can cause skin irritation and allergies, and fleas can also transmit tapeworms.

 - Symptoms: Itching, redness of the skin, hair loss and in severe cases anemia.